Evannessa/Wiki-Public/_notes/Campaign Data/clans/Ruto/Angelica.md

 # Angelica

+## Traits

-Traits: Expressive, Emotional, Bright, Adoring, Attention-Seeking, Gossip, Temperamental, Funny
+Expressive, Emotional, Bright, Adoring, Attention-Seeking, Gossip, Temperamental, Funny

+## Bio

 Aunt Angelica's emotions have always been a tad unstable, and back in the homeland, were a constant source of conflict in the family.
 Her moods were as mercurial as the island weather, and a sunny smile could become a stormy disposition at the drop of a hat.